Two-dimensional (abbreviated as 2D) means " set up or shown in two dimensions".

 This projection technology creates three-dimensional effects on a surface and gives the viewer the impression of the projection surface and the projections shown would merge into a new entity.

-A 3D model of an object is created, which reflects the exact dimensions of the building and positions of windows, tabs, etc..
-Taking into account all features and characteristics of the object, video content is created.
+From an projection surface (facade) a 3D model is created, which reproduces the exact dimensions and structures ( for example positions of windows, tabs, etc.).
+Taking into account all features and characteristics of the projection surface, video content is produced.

-This new technology makes it possible to project graphics, animations, photos not only on smooth surfaces but also on three-dimensional objects.
-A building becomes a screen.
-Or cars, wind turbines, furniture, bridges, etc. In combination with sound design, a 3D video projection mapping allows the fabulous world of optical illusions to occur, also known as “augmented reality”.
+This new technology makes it possible to project graphics, animations, photos not only on smooth screens but also on three-dimensional surfaces.
+In combination with sound design, a 3D video projection mapping allows the fabulous world of optical illusions to occur, also known as “augmented reality”.
 In practice, the term 3D projection mapping is usually applied to customized 3d projections on buildings.

 3D visualization is the process of computer-based creation of video content, which is used to simulate a lighting project.
 This leads to a realistic impression of the final result.